TF-Hafnium/hafnium/docs/StyleGuide.md

 *   Arch-specific functions should start with `arch_`.
 *   Platform-specific functions should start with `plat_`.
-*   Non-static functions should generally start with the same of the file they are declared in (after the `arch_` or `plat_` prefix if appropriate), though there are quite a few exceptions to this rule.
+*   Non-static functions should generally start with the name of the file they are declared in (after the `arch_` or `plat_` prefix if appropriate), though there are quite a few exceptions to this rule.
 *   Prefer `x_count` over `num_x`.